MildaJH/Horriseon-bootcamp-challenge/README.md

 # # Description
 Modification of existing site code to make it more accessible.
 By adding semantic elements and making sure HTML follows the logical structure.
+CSS/HTML files organised to follow DRY principle.
 Alt atributes and title elements added to allow better accessibility for people using assistive technologies and to allow better position in search engines.

 # # Installation